samwrigley/continuous-integration/README.md

 If you wish to use a custom domain name to access Jenkins rather than the server's IP address, simply update your DNS records and create an A record pointing `ci.example.com` to `<server-ip>`.

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information about what has changed recently.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.